canvace/canvace.github.com/tutorials/init.md

 ## Stage loading and rendering
 Initially, the stage information exported by the development environment needs to be loaded into Canvace.
 This is done asynchronously, using a `Canvace.Loader`.
 The parameters for the constructor specify where the pictures can be found, a progress callback (which in this case simply updates a progress bar), an error callback, and finally a callback for completion.
 The loading process starts with the call to `loadStage()`, which takes the CSS selector for the canvas and the JSON file of the first stage.

-Note: the code below is just a snippet from the complete source, which tries to highlight the most important parts of this procedure.
+Note: the code below is just a snippet from the complete source, and it tries to highlight the most important parts of this procedure.

 {% highlight javascript %}
     var loader = new Canvace.Loader({